tarwn/lessthandot-hugo/blogs/content/posts/2012-12-20-auto-verifying-moqs.md

 }
 ```

 It only saves one line of test code in this example, but it can add up when dealing with tests that have several mocks.
 I realize having this many mocks in play for a test is just asking for trouble, but I am dealing with a legacy system without any test coverage, so working in test coverage without any sweeping refactorings is imperative at this point.
-We can make those changes later once we&#8217;ve gotten through a release or two with the code that is now under test 🙂
+We can make those changes later once we've gotten through a release or two with the code that is now under test 🙂